tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### 12. Instructor Do: Homework Demo (10 mins)

-In this activity, the instructor will conduct a demonstration for the homework.
+In this activity, the instructor will conduct a demonstration of the homework.

 **Files:**